yusufozturk/panther/README.md

 ## About Us

-We are a San Francisco based [startup](https://www.crunchbase.com/organization/panther-labs) comprised of security engineers who have spent years building large-scale detection and response for cloud-first companies including Airbnb, Amazon, Riverbed, and more.
+We are a San Francisco based [startup](https://www.crunchbase.com/organization/panther-labs) comprising security engineers who have spent years building large-scale detection and response for cloud-first companies including Airbnb, Amazon, Riverbed, and more.
 Panther was founded by the core architect of [StreamAlert](https://github.com/airbnb/streamalert/), a cloud-native solution for automated log analysis open-sourced by Airbnb.

 Panther is the next step for security teams who need a modern alternative to traditional SIEMs.
 We designed Panther for massive scale, with a rich and intuitive user experience, in-browser Python rule editing, first-class AWS support, and more.